Mathematics (Minor)

 For further information, please contact the minor coordinator located on the department website.

-Credit toward the minor will be given only for courses passed with C- or better, and a 2.0 grade-point average must be maintained in courses for the minor.
-Courses taken on the pass/fail basis may not be used for the minor.
+Credit toward the minor will only be given for courses passed with C- or better, and a 2.00 grade-point average must be maintained in courses for the minor.

 Required